tact-lang/pitaya/docs/SPECIFICATION.md

 **Graceful Interruption**: Ctrl+C triggers immediate shutdown:

-1. Stop all running containers (preserving their state)
+1. Stop all running containers (preserving their state), regardless of `finalize` settings
 2. Save current orchestration state snapshot
-3. Record which instances were interrupted
+3. Set all RUNNING tasks to `INTERRUPTED` and persist `interrupted_at`
 4. Display resume command
 5. Exit quickly (typically under 10 seconds for 20 containers)

 Users see: `Run interrupted.
 Resume with: orchestrator --resume run_20250114_123456`

 The key insight: stopping containers preserves their state.
 When resumed, instances continue from their last checkpoint.
 No work is lost, but shutdown is responsive.
 Users pressing Ctrl+C want immediate response, not graceful completion.

+Note: A future `--respect-finalize-on-shutdown` switch may preserve containers that would otherwise keep running; default behavior is to stop all.

 **Container Stop vs Kill**: Containers are stopped, not killed: